 Suggestions

-Add an explicit 'Use when...' clause to complement the trigger list, e.g., 'Use when a user wants to reduce the token footprint of markdown files for AI consumption or when files are too large for context windows.'
+Add an explicit 'Use when...' clause, e.g., 'Use when the user wants to reduce token usage in markdown files or mentions token bloat, file size concerns, or AI context optimization.'

 | Dimension | Reasoning | Score |